diamirio/backend-nx-skeleton/README.md

 This repository includes a Docker-Compose stack for automatically compiling `SERVICES` variable defined.
 It will first compile the `RUN_IN_BAND` packages sequentially and after that it will compile everything else defined in the `SERVICES` variable in parallel.

-The image uses s6-overlay to monitor the crashes and will run `dev:start` for each package unless overriden with the `SERVICE` variable.
+The image uses s6-overlay to monitor the crashes and will run `dev:start` for each package unless overridden with the `SERVICE` variable.
 Since these are intended to be published packages to NPM, it is a better approach to use `tsc-watch` to create a structure as if the package is published.

 ### CLI-Script